istx25/lunchtime/README.md

 # Abstract

 The project was thought up by Alex and I when we were thinking about places to go for lunch.
-We realised we went to the same three restaurants every day and wanted to go somewhere new.
+We realized we went to the same three restaurants every day and wanted to go somewhere new.
 Between the time constraints and stress of the bootcamp, we just wanted to find some good grub in Gastown.
 We asked around and found that other students experienced the same problem.
 So we designed and built a simple experience for finding a random restaurant near you that's decent.

 Lunchtime was originally written in Objective-C, however, we decided to practice our Swift by translating and rethinking our parts of our Objective-C code for the Swift language.